siraben/r5rs-denot/README.md

     [Const (Number 6)]
 ```

-We can run this program in the standard environment and store, with a
+We can run this program in the standard environment and infinite store.
-free space of 50 cells, giving us _just_ enough free space.

 ```haskell
 λ> evalStd factYComb